computer screen with lines of code

 Google Lime Scholarship

-A collaboration between Google and Lime Connect, a nonprofit focused on supporting students with disabilities, the Google Lime Scholarship provides funding for students with disabilities who are currently pursuing or will pursue an undergraduate or graduate degree in computer science.
+A collaboration between Google and Lime Connect, a nonprofit focused on supporting students with disabilities, the Google Lime Scholarship provides funding for students with disabilities who are pursuing or pursuing an undergraduate or graduate degree in computer science.

-Eligibility: Students are welcome to apply who self-identify as having a visible or invisible disability and are current or incoming computer science bachelor’s and master’s students in the US or Canada.
+Eligibility: Students who self-identify as having a visible or invisible disability and are current or incoming computer science bachelor’s and master’s students in the US or Canada are welcome to apply.

 Application Requirements: